Testing of Autonomous Driving Systems: Where Are We and Where Should We Go?: Introduction

 We further conducted literature review on ADS testing methods proposed by the SE community.
-From 575 Deep Learning (DL) or autonomous driving papers in 28 SE conferences, we identified 36 paper related to ADS testing, and 62 papers related to DL testing.
-We identified the main gaps between existing research and industrial needs.
+We manually went through \AllNumber papers that mentions autonomous driving or related keywords in 28 SE conferences and identified \ADSTestingNumber papers specifically about ADS testing.
+We categorized them and developed a taxonomy of different kinds of research on ADS testing.
+We identified four gaps between existing research and industrial needs.
 For instance, existing ADS testing methods only consider simple image transformations.
-There is a lack of support for identifying richer and more complex traffic scenarios that developers really need in practice.
+There is a lack of support for identifying richer and more complex traffic scenarios that ADS developers really need in practice.
 Based on these gaps, we proposed several future directions.
 For example, SE researchers can leverage test selection and prioritization techniques to speed up ADS testing (Need 2).
-Furthermore, to account for the multi-module architecture of ADSs, test selection methods can be formulated as a multi-objective optimization problem, rather than just optimizing a single test metric, such as neuron coverage or surprise adequacy.
+Specifically, to account for the multi-module architecture of ADSs, test selection methods can be formulated as a multi-objective optimization problem to maximize multiple coverage metrics for different modules (e.g., neural coverage for a perception model and statement coverage for a logic-based control module), rather than a single model.

 \textbf{Paper organization.} Section~\ref{sec:related} discusses related work in ADS testing.
 Section~\ref{sec:Methodology} illustrates how we conduct interviews and surveys.
 Section~\ref{sec:interview} provides current practice of ADS testing in industry.
 Section~\ref{sec:needs} summarizes needs of industry in ADS testing.
 Section~\ref{sec:future} discusses the existing SE solutions to these needs and future research directions.
 Section~\ref{sec:validity} discusses the threats to validity in this study.
 Section~\ref{sec:conclusion} concludes this work.